Snuzzo/insomnia_manifest/README.md

 codekill_manifest
 =================

-CodeKill android-4.3 is based on (VanirAOSP,AOKP,XenonHD,ParanoidAndroid,Cyanogenmod,and CodefireXexperiment!)
+CodeKill 4.3 is based on (VanirAOSP,AOKP,XenonHD,ParanoidAndroid,Cyanogenmod,CodefireXexperiment,and Linaro!)

 Thanks all credits to Team vanir for initial base source......